Denise-R/randomly_generated_mosaic_scarf_pattern/README.md

 ```

 ### __Section 2:__
 This section of code specifies the type of stitch needed in one row of the repeated rectangular block.
-Each 4 by 2.6 inch rectangular block is composed of 18 stiches (x axis) and 16 rows (y axis).
-In order for the pattern created to show up best on a scarf, each row of the rectangular block is broken up into 6 different sections(18 stiches/6 = 3 stiches per section).
-Therefore, each row of the rectanular block contains only 6 stiches of interest.
+Each 4 by 2.6 inch rectangular block is composed of 18 stitches (x axis) and 16 rows (y axis).
+In order for the pattern created to show up best on a scarf, each row of the rectangular block is broken up into 6 different sections(18 stitches/6 = 3 stitches per section).
+Therefore, each row of the rectangular block contains only 6 stitches of interest.
 To specify the type of stitch for the 6 stitches of interest, the following steps are taken:
 1. A list titled <span style="color:blue">list</span> is created.
 2. A for loop that repeats 6 times is created.
 3. Within the for loop, either a 0 or 1 is assigned to a variable named <span style="color:blue">n</span>.
 This value is then saved in list.
 Once this process has repeated 6 times, the for loop is broken.
 4. Another list titled <span style="color:blue">odd_row1</span> is created.
 5. A second for loop is created that repeats for each item within <span style="color:blue">list</span>.
-6. Within this for loop, if the i<sup>th</sup> item in <span style="color:blue">list</span> equals 0, this stitch is arbitrarally determined to be "k" or a knit stitch.
+6. Within this for loop, if the i<sup>th</sup> item in <span style="color:blue">list</span> equals 0, this stitch is arbitrarily determined to be "k" or a knit stitch.
 Similarly, if the i<sup>th</sup> item in <span style="color:blue">list</span> equals 0, it is "sl" or a slipped stitch.
 Once this process has repeated for all the items in <span style="color:blue">list</span>, the for loop is broken.

 ```
 list = []